-⚠ CAUTION: Opening of the equipment should only take place in a clean and dry environment.
+⚠ CAUTION: Opening of the equipment should take place in a clean laboratory environment.

-⚠ CAUTION: To prevent the formation of condensation within the equipment avoid opening the equipment when the equipment is colder than the surrounding environment.
-If possible, allow the equipment temperature to stabilise within the surrounding environment for a minimum of 6 hours prior to opening.
+⚠ CAUTION: To prevent the formation of condensation within the equipment, allow the equipment temperature to stabilise within the laboratory environment for a minimum of 6 hours prior to opening.